 Although doctors aren't sure what prompts this abnormal collagen production, the body's immune system appears to play a role.
 For unknown reasons, the immune system turns against the body, producing inflammation and the overproduction of collagen.

-Scleroderma complications range from mild to severe.
-Some may even become life-threatening.
+Scleroderma complications range from mild to severe and can affect your:

 Preparing for your appointment